chelsealiannegomez/music-explorer/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Thank you to Jesus Perez for helping me out with my fetch function and explaining the concepts behind it while we debugged my code.
+Thank you as well to Terrence for pointing me in the right direction when I have a question about a feature.